caothanh02/Beats-by-Dr-Dre-Data-Analyst/README.md

+This project is part of an externship program with Beats by Dre on Extern.com.
+Participants in the program experience the role of a Data Analyst at Beats, analyzing and developing the company’s audio products.

 The project focuses on analyzing reviews of different Bluetooth speaker products, including the Beats Pill, currently sold on Amazon.
 In this project, I will apply my key skills at EDA, Sentiment analysis and generative AI to achieve the following key objectives:

 - Understand the overall Bluetooth speaker market, the level of competition, and the strengths and weaknesses of each product.